Interview with Michel Cosnard

 Michel Cosnard: For several years, we have been developing our systems to increase the impact of our technologies on the economy.
 To do this, we have given priority to strategic partnerships with major groups.
 These partnerships are based upon a shared vision of current economic issues and allow us to mobilise our teams to address fundamental issues in order to overcome technological barriers.
-We have also developed tools to help us work better with the SMEs from our sector, such as the small I-Labs shared laboratories.
+We have also developed tools to help us work better with the SMEs from our sector, such as the small Inria Innovation Lab (ex I-Lab) shared laboratories.
 At the same time, we have increased our capacity to collaborate with these SMEs.

 The creation of new research centres in Lille, Bordeaux and Saclay has allowed the institute to move into new regional economic networks and get involved in local dynamics in close collaboration with competitiveness clusters.
 The Inria-Industry Meetings, held in Lille in 2009 with the "Industries du Commerce" innovation cluster, are one successful example.
 Many similar initiatives are to be organised at all the centres.
 Finally, 2010 should see our Inria-Transfer subsidiary transformed in order to improve the market penetration of our start-ups by helping them to create products that can be marketed more widely.